snohio/mealkit/docs/README.md

 ## Some information about Chef Premium Content (Disclaimer)

 > NOTE: We are using and sharing Progress Chef proprietary content.
 This is for educational purposes only.
 Please do not use or share this content without proper authority.
 Please check with your Account Exec to verify that you are entitled to the Chef Premium Content.
-Typically if sold Chef with Inspec as a part of our Compliance Automate SKU, you would be entitled.
+Typically it is sold with Chef InSpec as a part of our Compliance Automate SKU.

 ## My Setup